Media groups welcome 2021 Nobel Peace Prize for journalists

 —-

 “The award raises the media’s role in modern world.
-I congratulate Dmitry Muratov, a wonderful, brave and honest journalist and my friend.”
-Former Soviet leader and 1990 Nobel Peace Prize laureate Mikhail Gorbachev, a co-founder and co-owner of Novaya Gazeta, in an interview with Interfax.
-Gorbachev gave part of his Nobel prize money to the newspaper to help it buy office equipment.
+I congratulate Dmitry Muratov, a wonderful, brave and honest journalist and my friend.” — Former Soviet leader and 1990 Nobel Peace Prize laureate Mikhail Gorbachev, a co-founder and co-owner of Novaya Gazeta, in an interview with Interfax.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.